 However, in yogic sleep, we are in a conscious or semi-conscious state, fully aware of what’s happening inside, and allow the healing messages to seep into the subconscious.

 It is a dream-like state, but at the same time, we’re aware of what’s happening around us.
 We can hear sounds, and yet we’re not disturbed by them at any time.
 That’s why we call yogic sleep conscious sleep.

 Yogic sleep is easy to learn because sleeping or relaxing is a natural phenomenon.
 We don’t have to make an effort to sleep (unless we are suffering from insomnia).

-But that said, during the Yoga Nidra sessions, your mind very likely to drift into the unconscious sleep as it gets more relaxed.
+But that said, during the Yoga Nidra sessions, your mind is very likely to drift into unconscious sleep as it gets more relaxed.
 This is normal for beginners, so don’t get disheartened.